Project Description

 It may be that the anatomy of the bones in the foot affect the development of Morton’s neuroma and the wrong footwear can be a contributing factor to aggravating the condition in some people.

-Morton’s neuroma affects one of the plantar digital nerves that run between the long bones (metatarsals) in the foot.
-It commonly found in the nerve between the third and fourth metatarsal bones and can cause pain and numbness in the third and fourth toes.
-It can also affect the nerve between the second and third metatarsal bones, causing symptoms in the second and third toes.
-It is mostly only found to affect one foot.
-There can be other factors that contribute to compressing the nerve such as inflammation of the joints, bursas and fatty deposits called lipomas.
+Morton’s Neuroma affects one of the plantar digital nerves that run between the long bones (metatarsals) in the foot.
+It is commonly found in the nerve between the third and fourth metatarsal bones, causing pain and numbness in the third and fourth toes.
+However, it can also affect the nerve between the second and third metatarsal bones, leading to symptoms in the second and third toes.
+This condition is usually only found in one foot.

 Treatment of Morton’s neuroma